-The Forest Preserves of Cook County and its partners should prioritize "Compatible Recreation" and oppose new uses that are not aligned with the Forest Preserve's mission.
+The Forest Preserves of Cook County and its partners should prioritize "Nature-Compatible Recreation" and oppose new uses that are not aligned with the Forest Preserves' mission.
 Over time, existing recreational programs and/or facilities that do not align with the Forest Preserve mission and are not financially sustainable should be transformed to natural spaces or repurposed for nature-compatible recreation.
-The Forest Preserves should support facilities and programs that provide all residents a connection with nature-with intentional consideration for communities impacted by a history of racial inequity.
+The Forest Preserves should support facilities and programs that provide all residents a connection with nature-with intentional consideration for communities impacted by a history of racial inequity and other marginalized communities.